sstone72389/front-end-project-two/README.md

 How it works: This app uses a rails back-end to store data and communicate with the front -end/client-side (see link to rails-api repo for further information).
 The front-end is composed of JS, HTML, CSS (including SASS and bootstrap).
 It also utilizes handlebars to display data in a readable format to the client.

 Approach taken when building: Planning was key, here.
 I started by creating wireframes and user stories.
 The next step for me was to build a basic HTML/CSS template that will provide a responsive user experience.
 From there, the next step was to build the back-end so and test via CURL scripts to ensure functionality.
-Once confirmed, I was able to move to the fron end and create proper user interactions.
+Once confirmed, I was able to move to the front end and create proper user interactions.

 Unsolved problems: I would like this app to look more like a 'reminders' list.
-That said, I would like to incorporate animations/applicable buttons and JS to allow for a smoother user experience.
-Not using ID's for editing and removal is my main priority on refactor.
+I would like to able to toggle "complete/incomplete" with an animated strike through.

 User Stories: